normalvector/ue4_mesh_deformation_toolkit/README.md

 This plugin, the Mesh Deformation Toolkit (MDT for short) allows you to do this type of geometry manipulation inside of Unreal Engine via Blueprint.

 This is done by providing a UE4 Component called **MeshDeformationComponent** which allows you to store and deform mesh geometry, using the selection and transformation nodes provided, and then output it to your UE4 level.
 All inside Unreal Engine, and available either inside the editor or at runtime.

 If you like SplineMeshComponent you should love MeshDeformationComponent.

 ## Basic Workflow
-The workflow for this plugin is based on that a 3d artist would use in their tools.
+The workflow for this plugin is based on that a 3d artist would use with their tools.

 ### Step 1: Load the geometry
-In a 3d package this is where you either use the tools provided to create a base mesh, or load one in.
+In a 3d package this would be you either using the tools provided to create a base mesh, or load one in.

-In the plugin this is done by the "Load" nodes, although at present there is only one of these- "Load from Static Mesh" which uses a standard StaticMesh.
+In the plugin this where "Load" nodes pull source geometry into the system.

 ### Step 2: Select the vertices to modify
 In your 3d package this is where you drag your mouse over the vertices and choose those you want to move.

 In the plugin this is the various "Select" nodes which each allow a different type of selection- such as vertices near a provided position, or near a provided spline path.
 Similar to many 3d packages this selection isn't an all-or-nothing selection, some points can be 'partly selected' which makes it easier to gets smoother results.

-There are also selection modifiers which allow you to invert selections, apply easing functions to make selections smoother, or combine selections by adding, subtracing, blending, or more.
+There are also selection modifiers which allow you to invert selections, apply easing functions to make selections smoother, or combine selections by adding, subtracting, blending, or more.

 ### Step 3: Transform the vertices
 There are a lot of tools for this in a 3d package, some allowing basic operations such as Move, Scale, Rotate, and other stranger ones such as Inflate which moves points along their normals, or Spherize which blends a mesh towards a spherical shape.